 Landcruiser 1HZ Diesel

 I ran the flush through the old girl with 9 litres of clean oil.
 Well over 11 litres of black gunk came out.
 I was totally blown away by the sludge in the bottom of the Drain Pan.

 Nissan 4.2TD Patrol

 (Peter Simms, HUMPTYDOO NT).
 Originally never ran hot, but in recent years it had become a problem.
 Peter had spent thousands of $$$ replacing radiators, clutch fan hubs, thermostats, chemical cleaning, etc, etc…all to no benefit, as nothing solved his overheating.
 In fact over the last 3 years, it just got worse & worse.
 The temp gauge would sit 3-4mm above the ½ way mark.
 Every time it ran hot, the air conditioner would cut out.
 After doing a web search, and finding reports of solving this problem, Peter finally tried the Flushing Oil Concentrate & Cleanpower pack.
 The overheating problem was immediately solved.
 Now at 110kph uphill, towing the quad bike trailer, and the temp stays cool.
 Peter also reports that after his first flush, the new oil was amber clean on the dipstick.
 Normally it went black straight away.

-I used the Flush to your instructions, and couldn’t believe the sludge that came out!!
-The motor is now running a lot smoother and staying much cooler under heavy loads now, eg towing my 2 tonne horse float.
-Fuel consumption has also improved, but it is too early to confirm the figures yet.
-Les White, Heartland Real Estate GIN GIN.
+I used your Flushing Oil Concentrate, and couldn’t believe the sludge that came out!!
+The motor is now running a lot smoother and staying much cooler under heavy loads, even towing my 2 tonne horse float.
+(Les White, Heartland Real Estate GIN GIN)